isomorphic-software/smartclient-docs/classes/StatefulCanvas.md

 *   The translation transform required along the x-axis is roughly (width - height) / 2, but may need slight offsetting for optimal centering.
 *   We've explicitly avoided describing an approach based on CSS "writing-mode", since support is incomplete and bugs are present in popular browsers such as Firefox and Safari that would prevent it from being used without Framework assistance.

-Note on css-margins: Developers should be aware that the css "margin" property is unreliable for certain subclasses of StatefulCanvas, including [buttons](Button.md#class-button).
-Developers may use the explicit [Canvas.margin](Canvas.md#attr-canvasmargin) property to specify button margins, or for a button within a layout, consider the layout properties [Layout.layoutMargin](Layout.md#attr-layoutlayoutmargin), [Layout.membersMargin](Layout.md#attr-layoutmembersmargin)

 **Flags**: IRW

 ---